 Medard Gabel is CEO of BigPictureSmallWorld and BigPicture Consulting.
-He is the author of six previous books on the global energy situation (Energy, Earth and Everyone, Anchor Press/Doubleday), the global food situation (Ho-Ping: Food for Everyone, Anchor Press/Doubleday), the U.S. food system (Empty Breadbasket, Rodale Press), multinational corporations (Global Inc.: An Atlas of the Multinational Corporation, The New Press), strategic planning (Environmental Design Science Primer) and the global predicament (Nine Billion Billionaires, forthcoming).
+He is the author of six previous books on the global energy situation (Energy, Earth and Everyone, Anchor Press/Doubleday), the global food situation (Ho-Ping: Food for Everyone, Anchor Press/Doubleday), the U.S. food system (Empty Breadbasket, Rodale Press), multinational corporations (Global Inc.: An Atlas of the Multinational Corporation, The New Press), strategic planning (Environmental Design Science Primer) and the global predicament and prospects (Nine Billion Billionaires, forthcoming).

 Mr. Gabel has designed, developed, and delivered hundreds of experiential educational programs for corporate, government and academic clients around the world including Motorola, IBM, General Motors, Novartis, Chase Manhattan Bank, the United Nations and the U.S. Congress.
-He is the former Executive Director of the World Game Institute, a UN-affiliated NGO, where he developed the World Game[TM] global simulation, the Internet based global simulation NetWorld Game, the socioeconomic database of global statistics Global Data Manager[TM], the interactive atlas and encyclopedia of world problems Global Recall, and other products.
-He worked with Buckminster Fuller for 12 years where he learned the power and utility of whole systems thinking, global perspectives and a good sense of humor.
+He is the former executive director of the World Game Institute, a UN-affiliated NGO, where he developed the World GameTM global simulation, the Internet-based global simulation NetWorld Game, the socioeconomic database of global statistics Global Data ManagerTM, the interactive atlas and encyclopedia of world problems Global Recall, and other products.
+One of his recent projects is the UN Earth Dashboard, a 10 meter by 2.5 meter high-definition video wall on which will be displayed the world's vital indicators.

+He worked with Buckminster Fuller for 12 years where he learned the power and utility of whole-systems thinking, global perspectives and a good sense of humor.
 The Design Science/Global Solutions Lab is the integration of all he has learned from all his teachers-especially those listed in this book.

-Mr. Gabel lives in Media, Pennsylvania, v with his wife, Mary, and two children, Tobias and Zoe.
+Mr. Gabel lives in Media, Pennsylvania, with his wife, Mary, and his two children, Tobias and Zoe.